Last Updated on by Karl

 The verdict… It's perfectly fine.
 Some things work exceptionally well, while a couple of tweaks will make it really great

-What I Liked About Interacting with a Course
+What I Liked About Interacting with a LinkedIn Learning Course

 The Course Content flyout offers a convenient way to check your progress and to navigate between the course elements.
 There’s even a neat “bookmark” feature that lets you flag a particularly helpful video.
 I made use of this feature a couple of times when doing my Photoshop course (see the course review section below).